wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	{% endblock %}

 Much like the previous Django `registration-redux` form that we [created previously](#section-redux-templates-login), this template inherits from our `base.html` template, which incorporates the basic layout for our Rango app.
 We also create an HTML `form` inside the `body_block` block.
 This will be populated with fields from a `form` object that we'll be passing into the template from the corresponding view (see below).

+W> ### Don't Forget `multipart/form-data`!
+W> When creating your form, don't forget to include the `enctype="multipart/form-data"` attribute in the `<form>` tag.
+We need to set this to [instruct the Web browser and server that no character encoding should be used](http://stackoverflow.com/questions/4526273/what-does-enctype-multipart-form-data-mean) - as we are performing *file uploads*.
+If you don't include this attribute, the image upload component will not work.

 ### Creating the `UserProfileForm` Class
 Looking at Rango's `models.py` module, you should see a `UserProfile` model that you implemented previously.
 We've included it below to remind you of what it contains - a reference to a Django `django.contrib.auth.User` object, and fields for storing a Website and profile image.